 New hires at Accenture fit the typical consulting profile – type A personality, well rounded, outgoing, etc. – and perks and travel at the firm fit the profile as well.
 Long hours, nice benefits, and 4-days-a-week travel characterize the Accenture experience.
 Firm culture, historically, is not as strong as it is, say, at Deloitte, where you’re likely to spend time with your coworkers outside of work.
 For instance, you’d be a lot less likely to grab a drink with your teammates after work at Accenture than you would at Deloitte or Bain.
 It’s just harder to establish a one-firm mentality inside such a ginormous, distributed firm.

 This disconnectedness flows over into firm loyalty as well.
-Accenture consultants don’t think of themselves as an Accenture person, like a “Bainee” or “McKinseyite” would.
+Accenture consultants don’t think of themselves as an Accenture person like a “Bainee” or “McKinseyite” would.
 They’re a consultant who works for Accenture, and they don’t necessarily bleed Accenture red.
 Given the large size of the company, it’s no surprise that Accenture has a challenge maintaining a cohesive culture like smaller firms do.
+Which is one reason why the Accenture strategy to woo former employees back to the firm later in their careers.

 ACCENTURE CONSULTING INTERVIEWS AND RECRUITING

 Secondly, set up your LinkedIn profile and search for Accenture employees in your network.
-LinkedIn shows over 197,000 Accenture employees, so the likelihood of you knowing someone who knows someone at Accenture is pretty high.
-For tips on planning your approach and delivering your elevator pitch, read The Networking Bible.
+LinkedIn shows ~200,000 Accenture employees, so the likelihood of you knowing someone who knows someone at Accenture is pretty high.
+For tips on planning your approach and delivering your elevator pitch, go through Networking for Consulting.

 Accenture offers an online Career Coach for applicants – an interactive program with video and a quiz, that helps you with career planning, networking, job searching, and interviewing at the firm.
 It’s a good intro to the company; however, don’t expect it to give you any insider information.